+Response Timeout (ms) 1000

-Poll Rate (ms) 1000 Set the poll rate in milliseconds - min.
+Set the poll rate in milliseconds - min.
 0, max.
 3600000.

-Pol fal ink 1 Set the number of successive polls permitted to fail before the data is marked as a failed input - min.
+Set the number of successive polls permitted to fail before the data is marked as a failed input - min.
 0, max.
+4.

-4. Response Timeout (ms) 1000 Set the timeout time in milliseconds for a single poll - min.
+Set the timeout time in milliseconds for a single poll - min.
 0, max.
 60000.

 Note.
 If any RTU devices connected through a gateway are polled, set a response time that is long enough to allow for the normal turn around time from these devices.
 The configuration allows for only one setting for all devices connected to the network.